-The Teacher Education Section of the Department of Education and Skills was established in 2004 to oversee teacher education policy and practice.
-The Section views teacher education as an ongoing process, from initial teacher education, to induction and continuing professional development – see below.
-The Section is involved in policy formulation, co-ordination, general direction and management, quality and financial control in supporting the provision of education and continuing support for teachers and school leaders throughout their careers.
+The Teacher Education Section of the Department of Education and Skills was established to oversee teacher education policy and practice.
+The Department is involved in policy formulation, co-ordination, general direction and management, quality and financial control in supporting the provision of education and continuing support for teachers and schools.

 A list of recognised colleges providing approved programmes is available on the website of the Teaching Council of Ireland.

 Post primary teachers are normally required to teach at least 1 subject which they have studied to degree level.
-They may also be required to teach other subjects which they have not studied to degree level but in which they have developed expertise.
 Post-primary teachers do not need to have a qualification in the Irish language unless they are employed by a Gaeltacht school or a school where Irish is the medium of instruction.

 If you are a primary or post-primary school teacher who qualified outside Ireland and you wish to teach in a recognised school, you must apply for recognition of your qualifications prior to registration.
-Under the EU Directives for the Mutual Recognition of Professional Qualifications, teachers who qualified in an EU member state can get professional recognition in Ireland.
-Changes to these requirements were announced in May 2010 and will apply to people whose teacher training starts on or after 1 January 2011.
 The Teaching Council is responsible for processing applications and regulating admissions to the teaching profession in Ireland.
 Qualifications obtained outside the EU must be acceptable to the Council.
-Once your qualifications have been recognised, you may then apply for registration – see ‘How to apply’ below.
+Once your qualifications have been recognised, you may then apply for registration.

 This scheme allows for language assistants from France, Germany, Spain, Austria and Italy to be assigned to post-primary schools and colleges in Ireland.
 Their fluency can help students understand and speak a foreign language and give them a better understanding of the way of life and customs of other countries.
 In the same way Irish students of French, German, Italian and Spanish can apply to work as English language assistants in the countries listed above.
 Details of the English Language Assistant scheme can be found on the Department of Education and Skills website.

 There are a number of supports available to teachers for continuing professional development.
-The DES Teacher Education Section provides support to school leaders and teachers in a number of areas such as curriculum reform, improving principals’ skills as leaders and managers, facilitating the management of schools and increasing the involvement of parents in the education of their children.
+The Department of Education and Skills, Teacher Education Section, provides support to school leaders and teachers in a number of areas such as curriculum reform, improving principals’ skills as leaders and managers, facilitating the management of schools and increasing the involvement of parents in the education of their children.
 It also provides support to particular projects and initiatives including those related to priority areas of education provision such as disadvantage and inclusion, education for students with special educational needs, positive behaviour management and language support for foreign national students.

 The nationwide network of education centres organise the local delivery of national programmes of teacher professional development on behalf of the Department of Education and Skills.
 The centres also organise a varied local programme of activities for teachers, school management and parents in response to demand.